This content has been updated from previous article on December 1, 2020.

 - Establishing and respecting boundaries

 Many people find that achieving all these goals is difficult alone.
-Qualified relationship counselors can help.
+Qualified relationship therapists and counselors can help.
 A licensed therapist can be a neutral third party who can help you explore your feelings, understand what’s healthy, and work toward a better future together.